A woman died of coronavirus on a plane. Her fellow passengers were never notified.

 The autopsy report was not completed until Sept.
 22, confirming that the woman had died of covid-19, exacerbated by her asthma and obesity.

 The first the public learned of her death was when authorities in Dallas County added it to their tally of coronavirus deaths on Oct.
-18. But officials there declined to say which airline she had traveled on and garbled key details, including listing the wrong hometown for the woman and saying that she had died in Arizona.
+18. But officials there declined to say which airline she had traveled on and garbled key details, including listing the wrong hometown for the woman and saying she had died in Arizona.
 Officials offered no explanation for the delay between the time the autopsy report was completed and officials in Dallas County made it public.

 Other countries and foreign airlines have been much more aggressive in their approach to tackling the virus, with many requiring visitors to show proof of a negative test before entering and offering tests at airports.
 In the United States, testing by airlines and airports is just beginning.
 United Airlines expanded its trial program this past week, as did Tampa International Airport.

 Some foreign nations also are much more transparent in sharing information with the public.
-In Canada, for example, the country’s national health agency publicly discloses two-weeks worth of flights on which there have been confirmed covid-19 cases.
+In Canada, for example, the country’s national health agency publicly discloses two weeks worth of flights on which there have been confirmed covid-19 cases.
 On a recent afternoon, the agency’s website listed 38 international flights and 45 domestic ones.
-The site doesn’t include a number of cases, but identifies which rows are believed to be at risk.
+The site doesn’t include a number of cases but identifies which rows are believed to be at risk.

 “It would be great if we could look at a site like that,” said Lee, the former CDC official.